sagesteppe/QGIS_Lesson/README.md

 ![Plugins](./images/Manage-install_Plugins.resized.png)

 Part of why QGIS is so light it that it does not come with many interfaces to the other open-source software which some folks may use.
 You download these using **Plugins**.
 We will install two Plugins.
 Open QGIS, if it is not already, and navigate to the **Plugins** tab on the top bar and **Plugins >> Manage and Install Plugins**.
 From this pop-up screen use the **Search** bar at top to search for **QuickMapServices**.
 We will use this Plugin to display base maps.
 Now let's add one more Plugin, using the **Search** bar search for **Load Them All**.
 We will use this service to import many files quickly.
+We will grab another Plugin which we can use to order our species by alphabetical names later. **Layer Group and Sort**

 ![Search Plugins](./images/Install-QuickMapServics.resized.png)